uppusaikiran/uppusaikiran.github.com/_posts/2025-04-30-rsa-conference-2025-highlights.md

   - Deception Technology
 ---

-The RSA Conference 2025 in San Francisco proved to be an incredible gathering of cybersecurity minds, innovative technologies, and forward-thinking solutions.
-As a security professional, it was fascinating to witness the evolution of security technologies and engage in meaningful discussions about the future of our industry.
+The RSA Conference 2025 in San Francisco was a fantastic coming together of cybersecurity professionals, new technologies, and innovative solutions.
+Being a security professional, it was fascinating to witness how security technologies have evolved and learn from people with great insights about the future of our sector.

 <img src="/assets/images/rsa_conference.jpg" alt="RSA Conference 2025 Main Hall" width="600" height="400" style="max-width: 100%; height: auto;">
 *At RSA Conference 2025*

 <img src="/assets/images/me_at_rsa_2025.jpg" alt="Me at RSA Conference 2025" width="600" height="400" style="max-width: 100%; height: auto;">
-*Networking with security professionals at RSA Conference 2025*

 ## Key Themes and Trends